 Please note that all recipes and images on The Veg Space are copyright protected.
 If you would like to share the recipe, please use the share buttons provided.
 Do not screenshot or copy and paste the recipe, (even if credited to The Veg Space).
 Many thanks for your understanding

 - 75 g fresh shiitake mushrooms halved or thickly sliced

 - 1 tsp ginger purée (or grated fresh ginger)

 - 1 tbsp miso paste

 - 1 bundle c.85g noodles (I used flat udon noodles, and soba would also work well here)

 - Heat the oil in a large saucepan and add the spring onion and mushrooms.
 Fry gently for 2-3 minutes until softened.

 - Meanwhile, separate the green leaves from the white stalks of the pak choi.
-Slice the stalks into 1cm pieces and add to the pan, frying for a further minute until starting to soften.
+Slice the stalks into 1cm pieces and add to the pan along with the ginger, frying for a further minute until starting to soften.

 - Pour into a bowl, squeeze over the lemon juice, and eat immediately!